 They realised that if we’re able to reject our preconceived notions, and offer our prolonged attention, an abundance of beauty can be found in the lives of ordinary, everyday people, elevating their chores into something almost sacred.

 It’s not boredom we’re attracted to.
 It’s the idea that BeReal almost gives a new sense of meaning to perhaps the most average part of our day.
-But like Vermeer and De Hooch found they could rewire their brains to find fascination in mediocrity, we’re almost doing the same with BeReal.
+Like Vermeer and De Hooch found they could rewire their brains to find fascination in mediocrity, we’re almost doing the same with BeReal.

 Suddenly, being on a laptop in the middle of a work day is an act worthy of someone’s attention.
 Maybe they’ll see the picture and notice more than just you at work - a decoration in your house, a new haircut, an alarming error in a SQL query you wrote.
 We’re suddenly funneling attention into the parts of our lives that we would never even journal or tell a partner - and our reward is people finding reasons to make it more than an average moment.